How Agentic AI Automates Game Development: A Roadmap for Task Orchestration

 Not every task in game development requires the same depth of reasoning.
 Adding a color change to a UI element is a different category of change from restructuring a core progression system.
 One requires a targeted, low-latency update.
 The other requires mapping dependencies, checking for downstream effects, and confirming the change is consistent with the project's full state before implementation begins.

 Makko's Plan Mode and Fast Mode reflect this distinction.
-Plan Mode is optimized for structural and systemic changes — tasks that require deep reasoning depth before any implementation begins.
-It maps the full dependency structure of a change, surfaces potential conflicts with existing systems, and gives the creator visibility into what will be affected before committing to the implementation.
+Plan Mode is optimized for structural and systemic changes.
+It generates a full breakdown of what it intends to do before making any changes to the project.
+The developer can read and refine that plan through conversation, and execution only happens after approval.
 This is the mode for adding a new core mechanic, refactoring a progression system, or making a change that touches multiple interconnected systems simultaneously.

-Fast Mode is optimized for speed — low-latency execution for changes that are well-scoped and unlikely to have broad systemic effects.
-Visual adjustments, minor behavior tweaks, asset swaps, and other targeted changes don't benefit from the full dependency mapping that Plan Mode provides; they benefit from being applied and testable as quickly as possible.
+Fast Mode is optimized for speed: low-latency execution for changes that are well-scoped and unlikely to have broad systemic effects.
+Visual adjustments, minor behavior tweaks, asset swaps, and other targeted changes do not benefit from the full dependency mapping that Plan Mode provides.
 Fast Mode handles these without the reasoning overhead that would make simple changes feel slow.

-The concept of inference budget sits behind this distinction: the computational reasoning time assigned to a task should be proportional to the task's complexity.
+The concept behind this distinction is that the reasoning time assigned to a task should be proportional to the task's complexity.
 Allocating heavy reasoning to a simple change wastes time.
 Allocating light reasoning to a complex change risks missing dependencies and introducing inconsistencies.
 Calibrating correctly between Plan Mode and Fast Mode is one of the practical skills of working effectively with an agentic development environment.

 What Agentic AI Does Not Automate